You think you know how to define ‘Life’? Well, go ahead, give it a shot, and then compare it with this blog post.

 And that is only the beginning of ‘Life’.
 Stay tuned for additional essential characteristics to determine what ‘Life’ really is.
-Sign up here for notification of the next post and a FREE full length book: ‘Inventory of the Universe’.
+Sign up in the right column for notification of the next post and a FREE full length book: ‘Inventory of the Universe’.
 No obligations and you can unsubscribe anytime.

-By the way, I’d be interested in reading your definition of life in the comments below.
+By the way, I’d be interested in reading how you define life in the comments below.

 Dig Deeper into The Explanation